Image Handling

 NameError: name 'img_numpy' is not defined

-Often, we like to have full resolution images, as resizing causes a loss of information.
-An alternative approach to downsampling that is commonly used is to patch the images, i.e. divide the picture up into smaller chunks, or patches.
+Despite the above, it is often desired to keep images in their full resolution, as resizing effectively results in a loss of information.
+An commonly used, alternative approach to such downsampling is to patch the images.
+Patching an image essentially divides the picture up into smaller chunks that are termed patches.

-For this, we can use functionality from the Scikit-Learn library.
+For this, we can implement functionality from the Scikit-Learn machine learning library.

 OUTPUT